 Understanding Domain Ownership

-Domain ownership refers to the individual or entity that has registered a domain name through a domain registrar.
-This registration grants the owner exclusive rights to use the domain for a specified period, typically one year or more, subject to renewal.
-The ownership information is stored in a publicly accessible database called WHOIS, which contains registrant details, administrative and technical contacts, registration and expiration dates, and the registrar's information.
+Domain ownership basically means you're the person or company that registered a domain name through a registrar.
+When you register it, you get exclusive rights to use that domain for a set period-usually a year or longer-and then you renew it.
+All that ownership info gets stored in a public database called WHOIS, which has the registrant's details, admin and tech contacts, registration and expiration dates, and info about the registrar.

 Step-by-Step Methods to Find a Domain Owner